ni/webvi-examples/Guides/Readme.md

 ## CSS Frequently Asked Questions

-The [CSS FAQ](CSS) provides a brief introduction to CSS and covers selectors known to work in specific versions of LabVIEW NXG
+The [CSS FAQ](CSS) provides a brief introduction to CSS and covers selectors known to work in specific versions of LabVIEW NXG.

 > **Note:** The CSS FAQ covers topics that may require **detailed knowledge of underlying web concepts** or discuss APIs that are unstable and **may change between releases of LabVIEW NXG WebVIs**.